leemasterk/Ad_Propogation/code/README.md

 ## Warning: The process would take a long period of time.
 In terminal, type /opt/spark-2.2.1-bin-hadoop2.7/bin/spark-submit --master yarn --deploy-mode cluster ~/code/exfinal1.py to run the code.

+Local version:
+Decompress the ad_feature_process.csv.zip
-Local version:Put kmeans_own_v2.py or kmeans_own_v1.py with example1.py or example2.py in the same folder.
+Put kmeans_own_v2.py or kmeans_own_v1.py with example1.py or example2.py in the same folder.
 Run the example1.py or example2.py